YisongZou/DDIA-Notes/Part 2. Chapter 6.md

 #### 2.Partitioning of Key-Value Data
 * Partitioning by Key Range
 * Partitioning by Hash of Key

-* Skewed Workloads and Relieving Hot Spots
+* Skewed Workloads and Relieving Hot Spots<-

 #### 2.Partitioning and secondary indexes
 * Partitioning secondary indexes by Document